javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     alert( isFinite(Infinity) ); // false, because a special value: Infinity
     ```

-Sometimes `isFinite` is used to validate the string value for being a regular number:
+Sometimes `isFinite` is used to validate whether a string value is a regular number:

 ```js run